tsukhu/gatsby-atomic-themes/packages/mui-theme/README.md

 The mui theme sets up the configuration based on the best practices recommended by the material-ui team.

 - This takes care of all the setup and configuration requirements for theming, layouts, material-ui setup for SSR and client side rendering.
+- An HOC sets up the material-ui theming both for SSR and Browser modes, so the user just needs to configure the material-ui theme configuration to customize it to the websites requirements.

 ## How to use